 Did you know that nearly half of all Americans make annual resolutions, but a mere 8 percent keep them?
 If you’re planning to start the new year with a wish list, you may want to stack the odds in your favor.
 Here are just a few examples of how working locum tenens assignments can support common New Year resolutions and help you make your plans a reality.

 Resolve to be a better person

-The most popular resolution this year was to become a better person, according to a December Marist poll.
+One of the most popular resolutions is to become a better person.
 As healthcare providers, you’ve committed to caring for others.